 - (1) The Generation Entity must verify and maintain its stated Reactive Power capability for each of its Generation Resources required to provide VSS, as required by the Operating Guides.
 Generation Resources required to provide VSS reactive capability limits shall be specified considering nominal substation voltage. - (2) The Generation Entity will conduct reactive capacity qualification tests to verify the maximum leading and lagging reactive capability of all Generation Resources required to provide VSS.
 Reactive capability tests will be performed on initial qualification and at a minimum of once every two years ERCOT may require additional testing if it has information indicating that current data is inaccurate.
 The Generation Entity is not obligated to place Generation Resources required to provide VSS On-line solely for testing.
 The reactive capability tests are run at a time agreed on in advance by the Generation Entity, its QSE, the applicable TDSP, and ERCOT. - (3) Maximum lagging power factor reactive operating limit shall be demonstrated during peak Load Season, at or above ninety-five percent (95%) of the most currently tested net dependable megawatt capability, insofar as system voltage conditions and other factors will allow.
-The Generation Resource required to provide VSS should be required to maintain this level of Reactive Power for at least fifteen (15) minutes.
+The Generation Resource required to provide VSS should be required to maintain this level of Reactive Power for at least fifteen (15) minutes. - (4) Maximum leading power factor reactive operating limit shall be demonstrated during light Load conditions, with the unit operating at a typical output for that condition, insofar as system voltage conditions and other factors will allow.
+The unit should be required to maintain this level of Reactive Power for at least fifteen (15) minutes. - (5) The Generation Entity shall perform the unit Automatic Voltage Regulator (AVR) tests and shall supply AVR data as specified in the Operating Guides.
+The AVR tests will be performed on initial qualification and periodically at an ERCOT-set interval no more often than once every five (5) years.
+The AVR tests are run at a time agreed on in advance by the Generation Entity, its QSE, the applicable TDSP, and ERCOT.

-1 Note that it is allowed by these guides and Protocols for the QSE to submit the maximum generation within a 168 hour period and submit without any special testing effort.
+&lt;sup>1 Note that it is allowed by these guides and Protocols for the QSE to submit the maximum generation within a 168 hour period and submit without any special testing effort.
 A form is provided within these guides for submission of test results.